andiosika/Multiple-linear-regression-for-predicting-home-prices/README.md

 The model performed poorly.
-By removing outliers from the target, the model improved and it was discovered (not shockingly) that 79% of the price was effected by location, size and condition as the top three factors and each had a postive impact.
-The number of bathrooms were part of this factor, but had a negative impact once the number of bathrooms reached a certain number.
+By removing outliers from the target, the model improved and it was discovered (not shockingly) that 79% of the price was effected by location, size and grade as the top three factors and each had a postive impact.
+The condition or how recently the house was built or remodeled came in next as well as the number of bathrooms - the more bathrooms, the higher the price.

 1) zipcode 98003 and others (see below)